MonitSharma/Learn-Quantum-Computing-For-Free/README.md

 ### Chapters
 - [Prerequisites](https://qiskit.org/learn/course/prerequisites/): Learn about the software used to write the Qiskit textbook (Python and Jupyter Notebooks), and set up your environment to reproduce the experiments.
 - [Quantum States and Qubits](https://qiskit.org/learn/course/quantum-states-and-qubits): This chapter introduces the computing concepts that we'll explore in later chapters, then introduces basic quantum concepts.
-- [Multiple Qubits and Entanglement](https://qiskit.org/learn/course/multiple-qubits-and-entanglement/): With the basics down, this chapter explores the consequences of these new quantum effects, and sets us up with tools to understand quantum algorithms.
+- [Multiple Qubits and Entanglement](https://qiskit.org/learn/course/multiple-qubits-and-entanglement/): With the basics down, this chapter explores the consequences of these new quantum effects and sets us up with tools to understand quantum algorithms.
 - [Quantum Protocols and Quantum Algorithms](https://qiskit.org/learn/course/quantum-protocols-and-quantum-algorithms/): In this chapter, we use quantum effects to build powerful algorithms, starting from simple proof-of-concept algorithms, through to Shor's famous factoring algorithm (and beyond).
 - [Investigating Quantum Hardware Using Microwave Pulses](https://qiskit.org/learn/course/quantum-hardware-pulses/): In this chapter, we get a level closer to the real quantum machines.
 Learn about the physics of these devices, and how to program them at the level of microwave pulses.
 - [Quantum Algorithms for Applications](https://qiskit.org/learn/course/quantum-algorithms-for-applications/):  If algorithms are the solution, then what is the problem?
 In this chapter, we look at how we can take general algorithms and apply them to more specific situations.